Skip to main content

 PUBLIC HEALTH

-- Cook all meat, including wild birds and poultry thoroughly to a temperature of 165° F to kill organisms and parasites.
+• To kill organisms and parasites, cook all meat, including wild birds and poultry, thoroughly to 165° F to kill organisms and parasites.

 INFORMATION FOR DOMESTIC POULTRY OWNERS